GeekyAnts/vue-native-website/src/docs/device-apis.md

 import { Accelerometer } from "expo";
 ```

-Let's initialse our `accelerometerData` and bind it to our `template`.
+Let's initialise our `accelerometerData` and bind it to our `template`.

 ```js
 data: function() {